jaanga/jaanga.github.io/blog/2015-11-01_first-post_jaanga.md

 First Post
 ===

-Comtinuing yhe work on upgrading the overall Jaanga user experiencce.
+Comtinuing the work on upgrading the overall Jaanga user experiencce.

 Yesterday the default reader-iframes was seriously updated.
 Ditto the carousel.

 Code Edit View was forked over from Exploratoria.
 The code has been simplified and cleaned up.
 The view and edit panes placement switched.
+Perhaps there should be a toggle that let's you choose which goes where.
 And buttons style simplified - no more gradient except for file open.

+The Code Edit View Feature was suggested by Paul M.
+It's a great way to show that web pages are code not magic.

-here were quite a few edits and additions to the home page read me nd to read me files elsewhere.
+There were quite a few edits and additions to the home page read me nd to read me files elsewhere.

+In the process of moving the web page/source code view buttons to the top of the page.
+Placing them above the breadcrumbs, makes them even more part of the navigation system.
+This should make them less distracting and yet help you remember where they always are without having to think about it.
+In turn this is part of the process to help you remember that a web page is not magic, a web page is code.

+There are a number of housekeeping read me files.
+Files that sit between top menus and app menus with nothing but links and short descriptions One day these files will be created by algorithm
+And with the GitHub API this should not be a difficult task.